lucask95/SmashBrosHelper/README.md

 # Melee PR Generator

-Web application intended to generate PR images for Smash Bros Facebook groups to use as cover photos.
+Web application that generates PR images for Smash Bros Facebook groups to use as cover photos.